-This article on the 2nd Battalion 73rd Malabar Infantry aims to help you research this short-lived Battalion and those who served with it during the First World War.
-I have written a separate article for the 73rd Carnatic Infantry and a series of guides to help you research those who served in the Indian Army during the war.
-The links below will take you to the guides:
+This article on the 2nd Battalion 73rd Malabar Infantry aims to help you research this short-lived unit of the Indian Army and those who served with it.
+I have written a separate article for the 73rd Carnatic Infantry and a series of guides to help you research those who served in the Indian Army during the war:

-Lineage: The 2nd Battalion 73rd Malabar Infantry was formed at Cannanore (Kannur, Kerala, India) on 6 June 1918.
+Lineage: The 2nd Battalion 73rd Malabar Infantry was formed at Cannanore, now Kannur in the present-day Indian state of Kerala on 6 June 1918.
 The Battalion was disbanded on 8 October 1921.
-For a history of the Regiment’s lineage see my page on the 1st Battalion 73rd Carnatic Infantry.
+For a history of the Regiment’s lineage, see my page on the 1st Battalion 73rd Carnatic Infantry.

 Instruction and Training: Training in this unit is very backward.
-There is a shortage of Instructors, and some of the Instructors, particularly in P.T.
-[Physical Training] are inefficient.
+There is a shortage of Instructors, and some of the Instructors, particularly in physical training are inefficient.
 This is reflected in the way the men stand in the ranks.